 Great storyteller leaders are human, vulnerable, truthful and trustworthy

-They are authentic and genuine, not being afraid to admit doubts, confusion or mistakes.
+They are authentic and genuine, not being afraid to share their doubts, confusion, fears, insecurities, setbacks, or mistakes.
 They also invite people in and reveal parts of themselves in telling of their stories, and the audience feels closer to them as a result because they relate to the storyteller not just on a professional level, but also on a human one.

 Great storyteller leaders make sure there is a point to the story they’re telling